donseba/go-htmx/README.md

 This repository contains the htmx Go package, designed to enhance server-side handling of HTML generated with the [HTMX library](https://htmx.org/).
 It provides a set of tools to easily manage swap behaviors, trigger configurations, and other HTMX-related functionalities in a Go server environment.

+## Disclaimer
+This package is built around the specific need to be able to work with HTMX in a Go environment.
+All functionality found in this repository has a certain use case in various projects that I have worked on.

+- Design decisions are documented in the [DESIGN_DECISIONS.md](https://github.com/donseba/go-htmx/blob/main/DESIGN_DECISIONS.md) file.
+- Locality of Behavior is documented in the [LOB.md](https://github.com/donseba/go-htmx/blob/main/LOB.md) file.

 ## Features

+- **Component Rendering**: Render (partial) components in response to HTMX requests, enhancing user experience and performance.
 - **Swap Configuration**: Configure swap behaviors for HTMX responses, including style, timing, and scrolling.
 - **Trigger Management**: Define and manage triggers for HTMX events, supporting both simple and detailed triggers.
 - **Middleware Support**: Integrate HTMX seamlessly with Go middleware for easy HTMX header configuration.
 - **io.Writer Support**: The HTMX handler implements the io.Writer interface for easy integration with existing Go code.

-- **Component Rendering**: Render (partial) components in response to HTMX requests, enhancing user experience and performance.
+---

 ## Getting Started